elie0174/elie0174/README.md

-### Hi there I'm an electrical enginner with a passion for coding below you can find somone of the projects i have worked on
+### Hi there I'm an Electrical Engineer with a passion for coding and AI below you can find somone of the projects i have worked on

 <!--
 **elie0174/elie0174** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.